 Stay hydrated.
 On long flights, and often due to the cabin's low humidity levels, Dominique says flight attendants will do “water walks” to provide complimentary cups of water to passengers.
 He also recommends bringing some water on board.
 For example, take a refillable water bottle to the airport.

 Consider bringing food on board, especially if your flight doesn’t include a meal.
 Flight attendant Lara Ketterman, who is also the cohost of the "Non-Rev Lounge" podcast, suggests bringing something that can be comfortably eaten on board.
 Oftentimes, flight attendants have to discontinue cabin service for safety, so be prepared.
 “If you have special dietary needs, please plan on taking care of those needs yourself.”

 Fly out in the morning.
 Ketterman says her family was always encouraged to take the first possible flight.
 “That way if there are any problems, there is time in the day to rectify them.
 If they are delayed and worried about missing their connection, savvy travelers get online with the airline and look up alternative flights.”

 Download the free Sherpa App.
 This app gives you the correct travel documentation for a particular country,” Ketterman said.
 “It will tell you the country's visa, vaccine, and health requirements.”

 BE COURTEOUS WITH YOUR HEADPHONES

 Take off your headphones, please.
-Briony Miller, a travel/lifestyle content creator and former flight attendant, recommends removing your headphones (or earbuds) when your flight attendant is approaching or trying to get your attention.
+Briony Miller, a travel/lifestyle content creator and flight attendant, recommends removing your headphones (or earbuds) when your flight attendant is approaching or trying to get your attention.
 Miller has found that passengers often have their headphones on when being asked if they would like something to drink or a snack, and then miss their opportunity to reply.
 “That happens a lot.”